-While Council Members bring a wide range of perspectives and experience to the Trust, and are elected or appointed by different groups, they act at all times in the interest of the Trust as a whole, taking full account of the views of other Members of Council.
-Council Members bring perspectives from a wide range of constituencies, but they are not delegates and should not be mandated to take particular positions on particular issues.
+While Council Members bring a wide range of perspectives and experience to the Trust, and are elected or appointed by different groups, they always act in the interest of the Trust as a whole, taking full account of the views of other Members of Council.
+Council Members bring perspectives from a wide range of constituencies, but they are not delegates and should not be mandated to take positions on issues.

-Along with the Secretary of State, Council members are the legal company Members of the Canal & River Trust.
+Council members are the legal company Members of the Canal & River Trust.
 As such they have certain legal responsibilities.
 They also have responsibilities granted them by the Articles and by the Board of Trustees from time to time.